 The Council takes a proactive approach to risk management.
-The management of risk and governance was undertaken at officer level through service risk registers, which were subsequently reported to the Risk Management Board as a corporate risk register.
+The management of risk and governance was undertaken at officer level through service risk registers, which were, where necessary, escalated to the Corporate Risk Register and the Corporate Management Board on a quarterly basis.
 The registers identify key risks together with any existing or planned measures to mitigate them.
 This analysis is then interpreted through an assessment based on a combination of impact and likelihood of occurrence.
 Member involvement is through Cabinet, Audit Committee and Council approval of policies and review of risk areas.